AlchlcDvl/TownOfUsReworked/README.md

 ## Phantom <img height="17" src="./Images/Phantom.png">

-**Alignment**: Neutral (Proselyte)
+**Alignment**: Outcast (Proselyte)

 **Win Condition**: Finish your tasks without getting clicked or having the game end

 **Origin**: Ottomated

-The Phantom spawns when a Neutral player dies without accomplishing their objective.
+The Phantom spawns when a Outcast player dies without accomplishing their objective.
 They become half-invisible and have to complete all their tasks without getting clicked on to win.

 **Game Options**